oktaycb/oktaycb/README.md

 ✉️  You can contact me at <a href="mailto:oktay@f3yz.wtf">oktay@f3yz.wtf</a><br>
 🚀  I'm currently working on <a href="https/github.com/oktaycb/42piscine">42Piscine Projects</a><br>
 🧠  I'm learning C, IDA debugger <br>
-🤝  I'm open to collaborating on 42 piscine BSQ project </p>

 ### Skills